 Start by getting some nice bamboo seeds.
 You’ll probably have to order them online.
 Because growing from seeds is tricky, you’ll want to plant a lot of seeds, at least ten or twenty.
 Many of them may not survive.

 For best results, get some peat pellets to start your seeds.
 You can easily order an inexpensive package peat pellets from Amazon.
-These pellets soak up water, and maintain the ideal level of moisture to germinate your seeds.
+These pellets soak up water and maintain the ideal level of moisture to germinate your seeds.
 During germination, you want to keep your seeds warm.
 It could take a week or so before you see them sprout.
 Always keep the pellets moist.

 A bright spot in the window with a tray and a clear lid will create the perfect environment.
 You can also order germination trays from Amazon.
 Keep in mind, seedlings naturally sprout in the shade of taller plants, so indirect sunlight is best.
 Too much direct sunlight can be lethal.

 Once the seedlings get a few inches tall, which could take a few weeks, you can place them into small one-gallon pot with some good potting soil.
 The design of the peat pellets makes it very easy to transplant them into dirt when you see the roots coming through the bottom.
-Also add some mulch to the pot, and see that the top of the peat pellet is slightly covered.
+Also, add some mulch to the pot, and see that the top of the peat pellet is slightly covered.

 Keep the small pots in a bright window with plenty of indirect light, or in a sheltered spot outside with full shade.
 Water regularly, but be sure to let the soil dry out in between waterings.
 If the leaves start to curl, they need more water.
 If the leaves turn pale or brown, they are getting too much direct sunlight.

 Once the roots have filled the pot, you should see some of them poking through the holes in the bottom of the pots.
 This could take some months, depending on the bamboo variety and your growing conditions.
 At this point, you can carefully transplant the young bamboo into a larger pot, or put it right into the ground.
 (See soil preparation section below.)
+Just remember that the roots are not the same as rhizomes.
+And with running bamboo you need a healthy rhizome, which can take at least a year or two to develop.
+Only then will your specimen be really strong and resilient.

 Propagating bamboo cuttings

 To take a cutting of bamboo, you need to break off a chunk of roots.
 This method typically has a very high success rate.
-Also, must bamboos need to be cut back periodically anyway, especially if they are in pots or growing in a residential neighborhood.
+Also, most bamboos need to be cut back periodically anyway, especially if they are in pots or growing in a residential neighborhood.

 In some cases, you might just be able to break off a section from the main rootball.
 But usually, the root network is so tightly developed that you’ll need a strong saw to get through it.
 Making a clean cut will also be healthier for the plant, both the “mother” bamboo as well as the cutting.